 Highlight each conky and hit Preview to see what it looks like.
 Be sure to close each preview before going to another.

-Click on the Settings icon (gears) to change basic properties.
+Click on the Settings icon (gears) to change basic properties such as location.

 Check the box to select any conky you want to use.
 It will be auto-installed.

 The configuration files are stored in the folder ~/.conky/ in individual theme files.
-They can be edited, though it is not intuitive, by highlighting the conky in the list and clicking on the edit icon (pencil).
+They can be edited, though it is not easy, by highlighting the conky in the list and clicking on the edit icon (pencil).

 For more complicated conkies, you may need to make use of a compositor.
 Click Menu > Settings > Config > Startup, and uncomment the line about a compositor so it looks like this: compton &